tasninanika/tasninanika/README.md

 # 💫 About Me:
 Hello, I'm Jarin Tasnin.
 I'm currently studying B.Sc in CSE.
+I’m passionate about creating websites, coding, and constantly exploring new things.
+Whether it’s building dynamic web applications or learning the latest technologies, I love solving problems through code and expanding my skill set.
+Every new project is an opportunity to grow and challenge myself.

 ## 🌐 Socials: